 Custom Size Windows

-The second is to order custom windows through a supplier like Lowes, Home Depot, or a local window company.
+If the first option does not work for you, you will need to order custom windows through a supplier like Lowe’s, Home Depot, or a local window company.
 You will give your window measurements to an associate and decide what frame material and glass you want for your specific window type.
 The supplier will help you figure out which companies can complete the order for you.
-You will then select the company, pay for the windows and wait for your order to be filled.

-After the order is in, you will wait several weeks for the windows to be manufactured and shipped.
-You can either have the windows delivered to your home or go and pick them up.
+After the order is in, you will wait several weeks for the windows to be manufactured and shipped, either to your home or a pickup location.
 You will be responsible for finding a local window contractor to install them for you unless it was included in your purchase agreement.
 The cost of installing new windows will vary by the size and replacement window types you choose.

 Older homes are especially well known for needing custom sized windows.
 This is because they were built before windows were being produced in mass quantities, so their windows often have odd dimensions that don’t fit standard window sizes.
 Dealing with custom windows is more time consuming, and there are more decisions to be made.
 You will also spend a great deal more money than you would with standard windows.
 But the benefit is that custom windows are tailored specifically for your home.